 • I/we agree that we will live in our Habitat home as our principal residence, and that it may not be occupied by another family while you own it.

-HUD 2025 Annual Income Guidelines for Homeowner Selection - See Below
+HUD 2026 Annual Income Guidelines for Homeowner Selection

-This chart is based on the Putnam County Median income of $88,600.
+This chart is based on the Putnam County Area Median Income (AMI) of $95,500.

 We consider wages, Social Security disability, SSI, TANF, pensions/retirement and child support as sources of income.